j4kim/SVGtarien/README.md

 The position and size of the shape you draw is defined by the last positions you set.
 Before calling a shape function, like `rect` or `line`, you need to set or move the position pointer 2 times.

-The size of the SVG image is automatically detect, you can also use the `size(w,h)` method to fix it.
+The size of the SVG image is automatically detect, you can also use the `size(w,h)` function to fix it.

 ### Squares and Rectangles

-The `rect` method accepts 0, 1 or 2 parameters.
+The `rect` function accepts 0, 1 or 2 parameters.
 If no parameters is passed, the rectangle is drawn using the two last positions in the history.

 Input :
 ```py